-The 29-year-old started well, but soon the reckless cards and sloppy mistakes which occasionally plague his game started to creep in, and Xhaka would often be the one to take the blame as the team suffered bad spells of form.
+The 30-year-old started well, but soon the reckless cards and sloppy mistakes started to creep in, and Xhaka would often be the one to take the blame as the team suffered bad spells of form.

+One thing’s for sure: Xhaka leaves much more of a positive legacy at the Emirates than the five other players that Arsenal signed ahead of the 2016-17 season.
 Arsene Wenger went on a spending spree that summer, buying six players for around £100million in total, the club’s biggest ever window at the time.
-Only two of those six remain at the club.
+But only one other alongside Xhaka remains at the Emirates.
 Here’s how they got on.

 The most infamous name on this list, Mustafi arrived near the end of the window for around £35million from Valencia.